1. Home

 an enamel container used for bathroom storage

-I truly hope these 7 ways to use antique and vintage enamelware are inspiring for you!
+I truly hope this enamel everywhere: 7 stunning ideas for decorating with vintage enamelware, are inspiring for you!
 It is such a fun item to keep an eye out for when thrifting or antiquing.
 Enamelware is timeless and will add joy and beauty to your home in whichever way you choose to use it.

 signature from The Antiqued Journey